How to Fix Mixed Content Error in WordPress

 5. Capture All

-When all of the preceding levels fail, you can try this setting.
-Like the Capture option, it captures the entire page and fixes scripts, stylesheets, and other resources.
+If none of the earlier options work, you can try this advanced setting.
+Similar to the Capture option, it scans the entire page to fix scripts, stylesheets, and other elements.

 However, in this case, it does not exclude Ajax calls but includes them, which will most likely cause compatibility and performance issues on your website.

-We recommend you begin with the first option and then test your webpage using your browser’s Inspect tool to see if the error has been resolved.
-You should repeat this process for all other options until you find the one that resolves the content error.
+We recommend starting with the first option and using your browser’s Inspect tool to check if the mixed content error is resolved.
+If not, proceed to the next option and repeat the process until the issue is resolved.

-There are additional options for your website’s specific themes and plugins and whether to leave external website content at HTTP.
-You can leave these two options alone and proceed to the final ones.
+There are also some additional settings related to your website’s theme and plugins, and an option to choose whether external content should remain on HTTP.
+You can leave these settings at their default values and continue to the final option.

-On the final option, you must specify how you want WordPress to detect when a page is loaded over HTTPS.
+In the final step, you’ll need to choose how WordPress should detect if a page is loaded over HTTPS.

 HTTPS detection

-Once you’re satisfied with your settings, please click the Save Changes button to save them.
+Once you’re happy with your configuration, click the Save Changes button.

-Clear your website cache and return to the Inspect tool to ensure the Mixed Content error disappears.
+Finally, clear your website cache and use the Inspect tool again to confirm that the mixed content error has been resolved.

 3.2 Update URLs Manually

-Although we previously discussed updating URLs manually on your website, this method involves modifying hardcoded HTTP URLs in your WordPress database for images, files, or external resources.
+Although we previously discussed updating URLs manually on your website, this method specifically focuses on replacing hardcoded HTTP URLs in your WordPress database, typically found in images, files, or links to external resources.

 To begin, install and activate the Better Search Replace plugin.
 Once activated, navigate to Tools → Better Search Replace.